ZachariahRedfield/ZachariahRedfield/README.md

 # Zachariah Redfield's Portfolio

 ## About Me
 Hello!
-I'm Zac, a passionate game developer and software engineer currently expanding my skills in full-stack web development.
-I have a bachelor's degree in Game Development and I'm looking forward to showcasing my projects.
+I'm Zac, a Full-Stack Developer with a strong foundation in game development, software engineering, and data analysis.
+Proficient in C++, Java, Python, and full-stack web technologies such as Node.js and MongoDB.
+Demonstrated success in delivering impactful software solutions, optimizing processes, and contributing to disaster response efforts through data-driven decision-making.
+Eager to leverage problem-solving skills, technical expertise, and practical experience to contribute to innovative software projects..

 ## Portfolio Overview
 This portfolio includes a selection of my projects, both in game development and web applications.
 Here’s what you can find: